claritychallenge/claritychallenge.github.io/docs/cec2/taking_part/cec2_rules.md

 - Both systems must be submitted for HASPI evaluation.
 - You must register two teams, submitting each entry as a different team.
 - In your documentation, you must make it clear which has been optimised for listening tests and the relationship between the two entries.
+- **head-rotation**: if the head-rotation signal is used then a second entry must be submitted that does not use it and allows the benefit to be measured.

 We will assume that if only one of these systems is to go forward to listening tests, your preference is to use the one optimised for listening tests.